xmtp/xmtp-dot-org/docs/developer-quickstart.md

 ### Learning Objectives:

-- Setting up the ConnectWallet button
+- Connect wallet button
-- Signing in with XMTP
+- Authenticate with XMTP
 - Loading a conversation
 - Sending a message